 I am pumped by this year's World Series!
 As a life-long baseball fan to have a "historic" Series like this does not happen often.
-My personal greatest was the 1987 World Series where my Phillies won their first ever Series after two earlier widely separated tries.
-I was there for the first game at Veterans' Stadium- which was the first post season game they ever won.
+My personal greatest was the 1980 World Series where my Phillies won their first ever Series after two earlier widely separated tries.
+I was there for the first game at Veterans' Stadium- which was the first post season game they had ever won.

 Anyway, that is why this year could be quite a time.
 If both teams live up to their season-long exhibition of skill, it may rank as one of the greats.
 Only time will tell if either- or both- fizzle and turn it into "ho-hum" baseball in spite of the hype.